This market has settled: RESOLVED

 Frequently Asked Questions

-What counts as a “transit” in this market—does it include all vessel types equally?
+What counts as a “transit” in this market—does it include all vessels or only commercial tankers?